SrijanBadhya/Debsoc/Running the PES Debsoc.md

 - - By the time you reach anything close to a plateau of debating the same people, new juniors will have appeared.
 - - Even if you're clueless and just debate over and over, there is still things to be learned, public speaking to be improved, and fun to be had, which meets the 3 goals of the club.
 4. Tournaments _do_ provide a lot of the benefits which crossmocks try to provide but fail to.
+5. To be fair, speakers in cross mocks are usually more skilled than debaters at PES, so adjing a high quality cross mock or speaking in one (if you miraculously find an adj) can be beneficial to see how good people do it.
+- - This can still be gained by watching WUDC videos online, but to be fair ther

 ## A few issues of sessions that persist